Lambert-Nguyen/cosmo-management/docs/archive/IMPLEMENTATION_SUMMARY.md

-# AriStay Chat System - Implementation Summary
+# Cosmo Chat System - Implementation Summary

 ## 📋 What Was Built

-I've implemented approximately **60% of the internal chat system** for AriStay, focusing on the critical backend infrastructure that will support both web and iOS Flutter clients.
+I've implemented approximately **60% of the internal chat system** for Cosmo, focusing on the critical backend infrastructure that will support both web and iOS Flutter clients.

 ### ✅ Completed Components